Stochastic leverage effect in high-frequency data: a Fourier based analysis: Estimation of the stochastic leverage effect in the absence of microstructure

 Given two functions $\Phi$ and $\Psi$ on the integers $\mathbb{Z}$, we say that their Bohr convolution product exists if the following limit exists for all integers $h$

-Under Assumptions (H1), let $(p(t),\sigma^2(t))$ be a solution of (\ref{mod}).
-For a fixed $h$, we define $\Phi(l) := c(l;d\sigma^2)$ and $\Psi(h-l) :=c(h-l,dp)$, then the limit in probability of the Bohr convolution product exists and converges to the $h$-th Fourier coefficient of the leverage process.
+Under Assumption (H1) and for a fixed $h$, we define $\Phi(l) := c(l;d\sigma^2)$ and $\Psi(h-l) :=c(h-l,dp)$, then the limit in probability of the Bohr convolution product exists and converges to the $h$-th Fourier coefficient of the leverage process.
 This result immediately follows from \cite[Theorem 2.1]{MM09}.
-The $h$-th Fourier coefficient of $\eta(t)$ is then
+The $h$-th Fourier coefficient of $\eta(t)$ is then defined as

-The identity above has the obvious drawback to being feasible only when continuous observations of the logarithmic price and of the volatility paths are available.
+The definition of the Fourier coefficients of $\eta(t)$ has the obvious drawback to being feasible only when continuous observations of the logarithmic price and the volatility paths are available.
+By using the methodology described in \cite{CS15,C18}, it is possible to give an estimator of the Fourier coefficients of $\eta(t)$ when discrete and non-equidistant observations of $p(t)$ are available on the time grid ${\cal{S}}_n$ and the volatility is latent.
+Hereafter, we indicate the discrete observed returns by $\delta_{i}=p(t_{i+1})-p(t_{i})$ for all $i=0,...,n-1$.